dotjoma/ligaya/docs/Installation.md

-# Ligaya Installation Guide
+# Ligaya v2.0 Installation Guide

-Complete guide for installing and setting up Ligaya in your Roblox game.
+Complete guide for installing and setting up Ligaya v2.0 with advanced type system in your Roblox game.

 ## Method 1: Manual Installation (Recommended for Development)